 List of orphaned and deserted children taken out of the Destitute Asylum 1855-1861 (GRS 3822)

 The main duty of the State Children's Council was the boarding-out system, which included:

 - the boarding-out of children under thirteen years of age

 - the licensing to service of children over thirteen years of age

 - the licensing of children on probation to their parents, who were proved to be respectable and worthy of trust.

-At the time of the Council's inception, the Industrial School, located at Magill was used primarily as a reception house for children awaiting placement with foster parents or in apprenticeships.
+When the Council was formed, the Industrial School at Magill was first used as a reception house for children waiting for placement with foster parents or apprenticeships.

 The Girls Reformatory was located in the southern wing of the Industrial School at Magill.
 The Boys Reformatory was located on the Hulk Fitzjames, an out-of-service ship moored off Largs Bay.